 China

-The Chinese sees the camellia as a symbol of union between two heterosexual romantic partners.
-The flower’s petals represent the woman, and the leafy green stem that holds the petals together represents the man.
+In Chinese culture, the camellia symbolizes the union between two heterosexual romantic partners.
+The flower’s petals represent the woman, while the leafy green stem that holds the petals together represents the man.
+The inseparable parts of the camellia flower symbolize the strength of this union, even after death.

 Alabama